al-march/ngx-popovers/packages/tooltip/README.md

 };
 ```

-## Custom view
+## Custom View

 You can use your own component to visualize tooltips.

-There is an injection token `NGX_TOOLTIP_COMPONENT` that replaces the default component
+There is an injection token `NGX_TOOLTIP_COMPONENT` that replaces the default component.

-example:
+Example:

 ```typescript
 @Component({